 By Dushyant Shekhawat Dec.
 20, 2018

 o you watch Game of Thrones?
-Of course you do, this is Planet Earth, circa 2018.
-Imagine if there was a trial by combat, and Cersei Lannister stood up to fight in place of The Mountain.
+Of course you do, this is Planet Earth, circa 2019.
+Imagine if there was a battle, and Daenerys Targareyen stood up to fight in place of Drogon.
 Or to take an example closer to home, imagine if ACP Pradyuman on CID tried to “todo” the darwaza instead of Daya.
 We’d scream at our screens, “What are you doing?
 Your friend can do the same thing so much better!”

 But going by everything we are taught about an All-Powerful Being that determines the course of the Universe, shouldn’t doormats be an irrelevant concern for Them?
 It’s not like our Gods are exactly in hiding.
 They’re everywhere, squatting on secular spaces – the backs of buses, the dashboards of cabs, in sidewalk shrines, and on pendants around our necks.
 If the image of God can weather the indignity of being plastered on a paan-stained wall, it can survive a pair of slippers.
 You know what?
 Place the doormats inside the temples; no one wears footwear there and they’ll fit right in with the decor.
 Problem solved!

 Of course, it’s never that simple.
-The Amazon affair over the Golden Temple merchandise is not the first time, and definitely won’t be the last where expression of ideas is curtailed in the name of religion.
+Just as he Amazon affair over the Golden Temple merchandise was not the first time, this latest scuffle over bathroom soft furnishings definitely won’t be the last where expression of ideas is curtailed in the name of religion.
 Throughout history, views that are contrarian to those held by the religious establishment have been suppressed.
 For example, I never managed to get my hands on a copy of Wendy Doniger’s The Hindus, though I really wanted to read it.
 Doniger’s research and qualifications meant nothing as The Hindus was banned in 2014 after being available since 2009.

 Distressingly enough, Immortals of Meluha still glares down at me from shelves every time I visit a bookstore.
 The Meluha series committed many crimes against literature and turned Lord Shiva, The Destroyer, into a generic fantasy tough guy, but nobody raised a stink.
 The series is actually one of Indian publishing’s biggest successes (but that’s all your fault, not mine!) so clearly, deviating from the standard portrayal of Gods is not what gets the outrage party started.

 It should be a safe assumption that a Divine Being wouldn’t be too bothered by misrepresentation.
-After all, each culture has its own interpretation of God (I’ve been watching that Morgan Freeman documentary on National Geographic), so I’m guessing if He/She is okay with being depicted as an old man in the sky, a laughing Asian monk, or not at all, then we’re all at liberty to come up with our own concept of divinity.
+After all, each culture has its own interpretation of God, so I’m guessing if He/She is okay with being depicted as an old man in the sky, a laughing Asian monk, or not at all, then we’re all at liberty to come up with our own concept of divinity.

 When we take up virtual arms and try to silence a retailer selling offensive home accessories, we also indirectly endorse a similar action on a larger scale.